shaylasry/Word-Prediction/Readme.md

 create a bucket and upload to it the heb-stopwords.txt included and change file type to utf8

-in buckeat create empty log folder
+in bucket create empty log folder

-in main.jav:
+in main.java:

 lines 21,23,27,29,33,35,76 change bucket name